visgl/deck.gl/docs/layers/README.md

 The core layers are the most stable and supported deck.gl layers.

-### Extrusions and 2.5D support.
+Some notable features of the core deck.gl layers

+* **64-bit Mode**
+Most core Layers support a 64 bit mode that can be used to achieve higher precision, particularly under high zoom levels (> 1.000.000x) at the cost of sacrificing some performance and memory.
+Layers that have a 64 bit counterpart are marked with a "64-bit" tag.
+* **Extrusions**
-Some of the Core layers support extrusions and heights.
+Some of the Core layers support extrusions and heights (aka "elevations") enabling applications to show a "2.5D" view of their data when using the map in perspective mode.
 The layers that support extrusions are marked with an "Extrusion" tag.

-## 64-bit Layers
+## Deprecated Layers

-Core Layers have 64 bit counterparts that can be used to achieve higher precision, particularly under high zoom levels (> 1.000.000x) at the cost of sacrificing some performance and memory.

-Layers that have a 64 bit counterpart are marked with a 64-bit tag.
+These are layers from an older releases that now have better counterparts.
+They should not be used in new applications as they may be removed in future deck.gl releases.

 ## Sample Layers